Kandelonius/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document object model, a representation of the website.

 2. What is an event?

+typically user interaction or caused by user interaction i.e. a click or scroll, could also be the end of a loading sequence.

 3. What is an event listener?

+tracks user interaction

 4. Why would we convert a NodeList into an Array?

+So we can use things like .map() and .filter() since NodeLists are array-like but not actually arrays.

 5. What is a component?

+a smaller bit of code that could be used for different things.
+Reusable function.

 ### Git Set up